View James Weber's Notice on JSOnline.com and share memories

 |

-Glendale - James Frederick "Jim" Weber, 86, of Glendale, found peace with the Lord on Friday, March 13, 2020.
+James Frederick Weber, 86, formerly of Glendale, found peace with the Lord on Friday, March 13, 2020, at Heritage Senior Living in Middleton.
 He was born on Jan.
 7, 1934, son of Edward and Esther (Schuettpelz) Weber, in Milwaukee.

 Jim was a co-owner of Ed Weber, Inc. with his brother.
 He was a hunter, licensed pilot, mason, auxiliary policeman, numismatist-owned (Elite Coin), and devout Lutheran.
 Jim loved family time, brats, Bloody Marys, and beer.
 He was always ready to share a joke or two.